FatimaZulfiqarAli-123/Mnist_Digit_Recognition/README.md

-# 🖐️ MNIST Handwritten Digit Classification with CNN 🖥️
+# MNIST Digit Recognition with CNN 🖥️

 Welcome to this **MNIST CNN project**!
 This project demonstrates how to classify handwritten digits (0–9) using a **Convolutional Neural Network (CNN)** built with **TensorFlow & Keras**.